 cloudbuild.yamlwith three steps: the first

-gcloudstep decrypts the SSH key and stores the decrypted key in a volume named
+gcloudstep accesses the SSH key in Secret Manager and saves it in a volume named

 ssh.
 The volume is used to persist files across the build steps.
 The second

-gitto use the SSH key by adding it to the
+gitto use the SSH key by copying the key from

 gitstep uses the key in